laboon/ebook/text/75_security_testing.md

 Of course, no authorized users would be able to use it, either, and few customers would be willing to pay for a system that nobody can access.
 In order to prevent such a trivial but non-useful solution for creating secure systems, the final element of the InfoSec Triad is necessary: availability.
 That is, the system must be available to authorized users to read and write data.
 A system which has all the elements of the InfoSec Triad under all circumstances is considered secure.
 In practice, for most software there will often be particular circumstances where one or more of the elements is not met.

-Attacks on the security of a system can be either __active__ or __passive__ attacks.
+Attacks on the security of a system can be either __active attacks__ or __passive attacks__.
 Active attacks actually change the system under attack somehow, such as by adding an additional program that runs in the background, changing users' passwords, or modifying data stored on the system.
 Passive attacks do not cause any changes to the system.
 Examples of passive attacks would be eavesdropping on network traffic or monitoring an area for unsecured wireless networks.
 While active attacks often cause more damage, they are also much easier to spot, whereas passive attacks can be very difficult to observe.

 There are several kinds of attacks, both passive and active, possible on elements of the InfoSec Triad.
 An __interruption__ attack is an attack on availability.
 It reduces or eliminates the availability of a given system.
 Perhaps the simplest version of this attack would be somebody sneaking into a building and unplugging all servers from the network.
 More advanced attacks would include sending so many unauthorized requests that authorized ones cannot get through (referred to as a __denial of service__ attack) or changing all users' passwords.